LilianBoulard/manim-voiceover/README.md

 ## Install in development mode

-`manim-speech` is in active development, so we recommend you to install it in developer mode:
+`manim-speech` is in active development, so we recommend you to install it in development mode:

 ```sh
 # Clone the repository and change directory